MarkAD88/aoc2024/README.md

 As luck would have it, simply reverting the Part 1 fix - no longer tracking if I'd seen the path or not - is what was needed to get the anser for Part 2.
 Nice and easy... took all of 3 minutes.

+## Day 11 (Plutonian Pebbles)
+Part 1 was a quick easy brute force solve.

+Part 2 required me to completely refactor my solution in order to get the solve to happen before the heat death of the universe.
+Using the brute force approach, I had let it run for just under 30 minutes and it STILL was only about 1/3 of the complete.
+I should have seen that coming with how easy Part 1 was.